Ride the Wave: Unleashing Dow Jones Trends with Gusto!

 For instance, during the financial crisis of 2008, the Dow Jones experienced a significant drop, but this was followed by a prolonged period of growth.
 Investors who recognized this as a buying opportunity and acted accordingly would have seen substantial returns on their investments in the following years.

 Similarly, the Dow Jones and the NASDAQ both experienced sharp corrections in March 2020 due to the onset of the COVID-19 pandemic.
-However, they have since recovered and reached new all-time highs, demonstrating the resilience of the market and the profit potential even in the face of significant downturns.
+However, they have since recovered and reached new all-time highs, demonstrating the market’s resilience and profit potential even in the face of significant downturns.

 Moreover, despite the disruptive moments in history, the number of high-propensity business applications (businesses likely to succeed) surged year over year by 45% as of September 2020.
 This indicates that momentum is building up behind the scenes, and a new wave of growth could be on the horizon.